sig-net/signet.js/docs/pages/guides/implementing-new-chain.md

 # Implementing a New Chain

-This guide explains how to implement support for a new blockchain network in the multichain-tools library.
+This guide explains how to implement support for a new blockchain network in the signet.js library.

 ## Overview